Absorption heat pump: Solar thermal

 Single, double, or triple iterative absorption cooling cycles are used in different solar-thermal-cooling system designs.
 The more cycles, the more efficient they are.

 In the late 19th century, the most common phase change refrigerant material for absorption cooling was a solution of ammonia and water.
 Today, the combination of lithium bromide and water is also in common use.
 One end of the system of expansion/condensation pipes is heated, and the other end gets cold enough to make ice.
 Originally, natural gas was used as a heat source in the late 19th century.
 Today, propane is used in recreational vehicle absorption refrigerators.
 Innovative hot water solar thermal energy collectors can also be used as the modern "free energy" heat source.

 Efficient absorption refrigerators require water of at least 88 °C (190 °F).
 Common, inexpensive flat-plate solar thermal collectors only produce about 70 °C (160 °F) water, but several successful commercial projects in the US, Asia and Europe have shown that flat plate solar collectors specially developed for temperatures over 93 °C (200 °F) (featuring double glazing, increased backside insulation, etc.) can be effective and cost-efficient.
 Evacuated-tube solar panels can be used as well.
 Concentrating solar collectors required for absorption refrigerators are less effective in hot humid, cloudy environments, especially where the overnight low temperature and relative humidity are uncomfortably high.
 Where water can be heated well above 88+ °C (190 °F), it can be stored and used when the sun is not shining.

 For more than 150 years, absorption refrigerators have been used to make ice.
 This ice can be stored and used as an "ice battery" for cooling when the sun is not shining, as it was in the 1995 Hotel New Otani Tokyo in Japan.
 Mathematical models are available in the public domain for ice-based thermal energy storage performance calculations.

 Geothermal

-The earth as a huge and stable thermal storage resource, its shallow ground temperature and groundwater also have wide application prospects in energy use, especially for building energy saving is of great significance.
-Using absorption heat pump (refrigeration) technology, 65–90°C geothermal water can be used to produce 7–9°C refrigerant water for summer air conditioning.
-Reasonable use of corresponding heat pump technology can achieve the efficient and comprehensive utilization of geothermal resources at different temperature levels, greatly reducing energy consumption for heating and cooling of residential and commercial buildings.
-The use of 65°C and above geothermal water (or waste/waste heat) to drive the absorption heat pump for cooling, and the corresponding heat pump type (heating/heating) for heating, can achieve good energy-saving and economic benefits.
-For low-temperature heat sources of 15–25 °C, driven by a small amount of high-temperature heat sources (such as high-temperature steam or direct combustion), cold water at a temperature of 7–15 °C and hot water at a temperature above 47 °C can be prepared.
-1.2, >1.5 when heating.
+Shallow groundwater has significant applications for energy use.
+With refrigeration technology, superheated geothermal water can be used to produce refrigerant water for air conditioning.
+Corresponding heat pump technology can utilize geothermal resources at various temperatures, greatly reducing energy consumption of residential and commercial buildings.
+The use of superheated geothermal water to drive can achieve energy-saving and economic benefits for both heating and cooling.
+For low-temperature heat sources driven by a small amount of high-temperature heat sources, both cold water and hot water can be prepared.